LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 This is a Kotlin Multiplatform (KMP) project that uses the Gradle build tool.
 The recommended development environment is Android Studio with the Kotlin Multiplatform Mobile plugin installed.
-S
-ince the project is using Gradle 8.2.1 with the Android Gradle Plugin (AGP) version 8.2.1 you should use Android Studio Hedgehog or later (have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio).
+Since the project is using Gradle 8.2.1 with the Android Gradle Plugin (AGP) version 8.2.1 you should use Android Studio Hedgehog or later (have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio).